 Today, the eastern region of Thailand already has many factors contributing to its economic development; deep-sea ports, airports, major transportation routes, tourist attractions on land and at sea are all significant contributors to economic growth.

 When the EEC region is fully developed within the next twenty years or so, many more people will relocate to the area, adding to the already densely populated and urbanized coastal area in Chonburi and Rayong provinces, and in the existing industrial clusters.

 This population growth will fuel an ever-increasing demand for water in all sectors.
-Overall demand for water is expected to rise by up to 3 billion cubic meters by 2037, making it a major consideration for ambitious development plans.
+From research, overall demand for water is expected to rise by up to 5.7 billion cubic meters by 2037, making it a major consideration for ambitious development plans.

 Water in the EEC region is not abundantly available; rapid urbanization and industrialization is increasing pressure on rural water supplies, whilst consistent water supply is for agriculture one of the most important factors.
 In recent years, the EEC area experienced major droughts; and with changing rainfall patterns due to climate change, droughts are expected to become more frequent and severe.

 The ability to provide adequate and reliable quantities of water for sustaining livelihoods and socio-economic development, now and in the future, is challenging the Government and will be a critical factor influencing success or failure of the EEC project, said Mr. Chuchat.

 He added that to successfully achieve water security, multi-sector collaboration, supported by senior leadership, is necessary to develop an understanding of the problem and to disseminate a clear strategy that integrates various aspects such engineering, technology, policy, economics and society.

 Speaking in his role of managing water and wastewater for Amata industrial estates in the EEC, Mr. Chuchat said that Amata was possibly the first Thailand company to recognize the advantages of recycled wastewater as an additional water source, in place of naturally sourced water.